Ladder Life Insurance Review

 Ladder’s issuer has an A- rating, meaning they have a strong ability to meet their financial obligations.

 The Better Business Bureau assigns one of 13 letter grades based on factors such as time in business, open complaints, resolved complaints, and federal action against a company.

-Because the company is only in its third full year of sales, Ladder is not currently accredited with the Better Business Bureau.
+Because the company is only in its third full year of sales, it is not currently accredited with the Better Business Bureau.

 Similar to A.M.
 Best, Moody’s long-term obligation ratings measure an insurer’s credit risk.
 Ladder’s issuer holds a moderate Baa2 rating.

 That rating is currently under review and likely to be increased due to a recent acquisition intended to boost the company’s financial strength.